dd9jn/rfc4880bis/crypto-refresh.md

 Refer to {{ecdh-parameters}} for the details regarding the choice of the KEK algorithm, which SHOULD be one of the three AES algorithms.
 Key wrapping and unwrapping is performed with the default initial value of {{RFC3394}}.

-The input to the key wrapping method is the plaintext described in {{pkesk}}, "Public-Key Encrypted Session Key Packets (Tag 1)", padded using the method described in {{PKCS5}} to an 8-octet granularity.
+The input to the key wrapping method is the plaintext described in {{pkesk}}, "Public-Key Encrypted Session Key Packets (Tag 1)", with a two-octet checksum appended (equal to the sum of the preceding octets, modulo 65536), and then padded using the method described in {{PKCS5}} to an 8-octet granularity.

 For example, in a v3 Public-Key Encrypted Session Key packet, the following AES-256 session key, in which 32 octets are denoted from k0 to k31, is composed to form the following 40 octet sequence: